Updated: 2022/Sep/29

 indexed from 0 to BPF_MEMWORDS-1. k, jt, and jf are the corresponding

-fields in the instruction definition. "len" refers to the length of the
+fields in the instruction definition. len refers to the length of the

 packet.

 BPF_LD These instructions copy a value into the accumulator.
-The
+The type

-scratch memory store (BPF_MEM).
-For BPF_IND and BPF_ABS,
+(BPF_MEM).
+For BPF_IND and BPF_ABS, the data size must be

-the data size must be specified as a word (BPF_W), halfword
+specified as a word (BPF_W), halfword (BPF_H), or byte (BPF_B).

-recognized BPF_LD instructions follow.
+all the recognized BPF_LD instructions follow.

-BPF_LD+BPF_W+BPF_ABS A <- P[k:4]
+BPF_LD + BPF_W + BPF_ABS A <- P[k:4]

-BPF_LD+BPF_H+BPF_ABS A <- P[k:2]
+BPF_LD + BPF_H + BPF_ABS A <- P[k:2]

-BPF_LD+BPF_B+BPF_ABS A <- P[k:1]
+BPF_LD + BPF_B + BPF_ABS A <- P[k:1]

-BPF_LD+BPF_W+BPF_IND A <- P[X+k:4]
+BPF_LD + BPF_W + BPF_IND A <- P[X+k:4]

-BPF_LD+BPF_H+BPF_IND A <- P[X+k:2]
+BPF_LD + BPF_H + BPF_IND A <- P[X+k:2]

-BPF_LD+BPF_B+BPF_IND A <- P[X+k:1]
+BPF_LD + BPF_B + BPF_IND A <- P[X+k:1]

-BPF_LD+BPF_W+BPF_LEN A <- len
+BPF_LD + BPF_W + BPF_LEN A <- len

-BPF_LD+BPF_IMM A <- k
+BPF_LD + BPF_IMM A <- k

-BPF_LD+BPF_MEM A <- M[k]
+BPF_LD + BPF_MEM A <- M[k]

 BPF_LDX

 These instructions load a value into the index register.
+Note

-hack for efficiently loading the IP header length.
+efficiently loading the IP header length.

-BPF_LDX+BPF_W+BPF_IMM X <- k
+BPF_LDX + BPF_W + BPF_IMM X <- k

-BPF_LDX+BPF_W+BPF_MEM X <- M[k]
+BPF_LDX + BPF_W + BPF_MEM X <- M[k]

-BPF_LDX+BPF_W+BPF_LEN X <- len
+BPF_LDX + BPF_W + BPF_LEN X <- len

-BPF_LDX+BPF_B+BPF_MSH X <- 4*(P[k:1]&0xf)
+BPF_LDX + BPF_B + BPF_MSH X <- 4*(P[k:1]&0xf)

-BPF_ST This instruction stores the accumulator into the scratch
+BPF_ST This instruction stores the accumulator into the scratch memory.

-only one possibility for the destination.
+possibility for the destination.

 BPF_ST M[k] <- A